-We are honoured to have award winning author Ben Myers, founder of Independent Venue Week Sybil Bell, music business legend James Endeacott and co-owner of Bluemoose Publishing Kevin Duffy & Hetha Duffy & children’s author Tom Palmer as our festival patrons.
+We are honoured to have BBC broadcaster Elizabeth Alker, founder of Independent Venue Week Sybil Bell, music business legend James Endeacott and owners of Bluemoose Publishing Kevin Duffy & Hetha Duffy & children’s author Tom Palmer as our festival patrons.

 Sybil Bell is Founder & CEO at music company and live record label, I Like The Sound Of That Ltd. Independent Venue Week is her flagship project, a 7-day celebration of gigs on a national level with a completely local feel, all around the UK.
 She is also Co-Founder of CAN YOU CIC IT? a Community Interest Company aimed at helping young people who want a career in music, on and off the stage, but for whom mainstream opportunities pass them by.
 In addition to IVW, CAN YOU CIC IT also runs Yes She Can, an initiative for women aged 16-25 who would like to explore career opportunities in live music.
 Sybil has a range of experience in music including artist & label management, tour management and promotion in the UK and internationally as well as planning and running events such as awards shows and corporate events in music.
 She has promoted shows and worked at various festivals.
 She has also managed and run various brand partnerships in music.
 Sybil has owned a live music venue and recording studio, has consulted at various music industry trade bodies including UK Music, the MMF and the FAC and co-ordinated international networking events at SXSW for DiT (Formerly UKTI) for eight years.